Skip to content

 });

 Now, we have a Worker with a Workflow running within it.
-To use this Workflow, our Worker script must include a class for the workflow and then some code in the fetch handler to trigger it.
+To use this Workflow, our Worker script must include a class for the workflow.

 A simple workflow may look like so: